CuyZ/Valinor/docs/pages/usage/validation-and-error-handling.md

-# Error handling
+# Validation and error handling

 The source given to a mapper can never be trusted, this is actually the very goal of this library: transforming an unstructured input to a well-defined object structure.
-If the mapper cannot guess how to cast a certain value, it means that it is not able to guarantee the validity of the desired object thus it will fail.
+If a value has an invalid type, or if the mapper cannot cast it properly (in flexible mode), it means that it is not able to guarantee the validity of the desired object thus it will fail.

 Any issue encountered during the mapping will add an error to an upstream exception of type `\CuyZ\Valinor\Mapper\MappingError`.
 It is therefore always